-- Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - The full responsibilities of the DSL and deputies are set out in their job description.
+• Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies

+- Be confident that they know what local specialist support is available to support all children involved (including person impacted by the behaviours and alleged persons who instigated the behaviours) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - The full responsibilities of the DSL and deputies are set out in their job description. - Have an understanding of the school's web filtering and monitoring practices and procedures and will ensure awareness of these are raised with all staff so that they know what to look out for and how to raise concerns.